Tanujaprabha/DATA-STRUCTURE-/README.md

 Day 1 - Arrays

-1.Addition of Two Matrices
+1.1 Addition of Two Matrices
-1 Multiplication of Two Matrices
+1.2 Multiplication of Two Matrices
-1 Sum of Diagonals
+1.3 Sum of Diagonals
-1 Transpose of a Matrix
+1.4 Transpose of a Matrix
-1 Insert element in array
+1.5 Insert element in array
-1 Delete element in array
+1.6 Delete element in array
-1 Merging arrays
+1.7 Merging arrays
-1 Find duplicate element
+1.8 Find duplicate element
-1 Display the location of given element in array and print it 1 Ascending/Descending/Alphabet order
+1.9 Display the location of given element in array and print it 1.10 Ascending/Descending/Alphabet order
-1 Check validation of String
+1.11 Check validation of String
-1 Largest element in matrix
+1.12 Largest element in matrix
-1 Repeated twice in array
+1.13 Repeated twice in array
-1 Print odd and even in given array
+1.14 Print odd and even in given array
-1 Sum of row and column in matrix
+1.15 Sum of row and column in matrix
-1 Given array elements display 5th iterated element
+1.16 Given array elements display 5th iterated element

 Day 2 - Recursion and Search